harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 ### AWS Lambda

-For an overview of Harness' support for platforms, methodologies, and related technologies, see [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).
+For an overview of Harness' support for platforms, methodologies, and related technologies, go to [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).

 #### What is a Lambda deployment?

-In Harness, you specify the location of the function definition and artifact and AWS account and Harness will deploy the Lambda function and automatically route the traffic from the old version of the Lambda function to the new version on each deployment.
+In Harness, you specify the location of the function definition, artifact, and AWS account.
+Harness will deploy the Lambda function and automatically route the traffic from the old version of the Lambda function to the new version on each deployment.

 **Looking for Serverless.com Framework Lambda?** Harness also supports Serverless.com Framework Lambda deployments.
 For more information, go to [AWS Lambda deployments (Serverless.com Framework)](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/serverless-framework/serverless-lambda-cd-quickstart).